sorinmiroiu97/2dAdventure/README.md

 This is the second player getting his last "shaorma".

-I still have to add some music and special effects, a menu and to clean the code.
+I still have to add some music and special effects, a menu and to clean the code...especially cleaning the code.
 More updates soon.